steakknife/rtype/README.md

 end
 ```

-#### Outside of module (root)
+#### In the outside of module (root)
-In the outside of module, annotation mode don't works.
+In the outside of module, annotation mode doesn't work.
 You must specify method name.

 ```ruby
 rtype :say, [String] => Any